Pistol vs. Active Shooter With Body Armor And A Rifle? Myths & Facts

 With soft body armor, it’s common for people to be shocked and freeze for a couple of seconds, get the wind knocked out of them, have ribs broken, etc.

 Rated body armor allows for the body armor to deform 44mm into the body.
+This shows roughly what that would look like…imagine that indention going into your rib cage.

 Practically, that means that the ribs are getting pushed in enough to displace the heart.